MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs.md

 [!include[Step 1 Intro](~/includes/get-started/step1-intro.md)]

-This tutorial helps you get started with creating and loading an app in your Teams workspace using Node.js.
-You can test the app in your personal workspace and
+This tutorial helps you get started with creating a Microsoft Teams app using Node.js.
+You can test the app by loading it into a 'Team' you have permissions for, or into a test tenant created using the Office Developer Program.

 The steps to get started at a glance are as follows: